Do you ever wonder why your photos come out blurry? Or why you can never seem to just focus on what you want to focus on?

 4. Improper focus

 This is the major reason most photographers are unable to take sharp images.
 The focus point should be on your subjects’ eye, but in most cases, photographers fail to adhere to this rule.
-This happens when you fail to manually move your cameras focusing point.
+This happens when you fail to manually move your cameras focusing point or adjust your lens.

 In other cases, you resort to using the focus and recompose technique of shooting.
 This happens when your camera is focused on a spot with no focus point, especially for the entry level DSLR.
 This will force you to recompose as you shift your camera’s angle and as a result, the images turn out blurry.